anwaaralikhan/essentials/angular/services/details.md

 Service vs Component
+They are always associated with an HTML template and some CSS.
 Angular components are a subset of directives.
 Unlike directives, components always have a template and only one component can be instantiated per an element in a template.

 We uses @Injectable for services.